Main Content

 Note

-Listwise deletion applied to the in-sample data can reduce the sample size and create irregular time series.
+This type of data reduction reduces the effective sample size and can create an irregular time series.

-• simulate assumes that you synchronize the predictor series such that the latest observations occur simultaneously.
-The software also assumes that you synchronize the presample series similarly.
+• For numeric data inputs, simulate assumes that you synchronize the presample data such that the latest observations occur simultaneously.

 Output Arguments